Friday, 28 September 2012

 To see how other bloggers have looked at this theme, click here

-Sadness, Solemnity and Sisters are all illustrated in this photograph of the MacFarlane family of nine sisters (Bridget, Kate, Mary, Ellen, Sarah, Annie, Jane, Maggie and Jemima) and one brother (Patrick), with their mother Annie.
+SADNESS, SOLEMNITY & SISTERS are all sources of family history stories, illustrated in this photograph of the MacFarlane family of nine sisters (Bridget, Kate, Mary, Ellen, Sarah, Annie, Jane, Maggie and Jemima) and one brother (Patrick), with their mother Annie.
 The dark clothes and solemn expressions, with their mother holding a bible or prayer book suggest this was on the occasion of a funeral.
 The style of dress and the estimated age of the youngest daughter indicated c.1910 and I believe this was taken after the death of their father James in 1912.

-• School Records have a look here for further information
+• School Records have a look here at an earlier post for further information

 • Sasines - Scottish property records.